fanout/js-serve-grip/README.md

 });
 ```

-The following is an example of configuration against Fastly Fanout:
+The following is an example of configuration when the GRIP proxy is Fastly Fanout:
 ```javascript
 import { ServeGrip } from '@fanoutio/serve-grip/node';
 const serveGripMiddleware = new ServeGrip({